vanshwassan/zkevm-doc/mkdocs/docs/zkEVM/tools-optimizations/merkle-tree.md

 Hermez 1.5 has 2 categories of nodes:

-- **Leafs**: node of the tree that instead of pointing to other nodes, it holds data.
-There is 4 types of leafs:
+- **Leafs**: Node of the tree that, instead of pointing to other nodes, holds data.
+There are four types of leafs:
     - Nonce: Counter of transactions made by an account
-    - Balance: amount of Ether holded by an account
+    - Balance: Amount of ether held by an account
-    - SC code: code of a smart contract
+    - SC Code: Code of a smart contract
-    - SC storage: persistent data stored by a smart contract
+    - SC Storage: Persistent data stored by a smart contract
-- **Branches**: node of the tree that point to other nodes.
+- **Branches**: Node of the tree that points to the other nodes.

 ### Leafs

 Generic schema to generate node hash: `poseidon.Hash(1, keyPrime, V0, V1, V2, V3, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0)`
 where:

-- `keyPrime` - is a remaining part of the key, depends on a position of the Leaf in the Tree
+- `keyPrime`: Is a remaining part of the key and depends on the position of the Leaf in the tree.
-- `V0, V1, V2, V3` - parts of Value split in 64 bit chunks
+- `V0, V1, V2, V3` - Parts of the value split in 64 bit chunks.

     <table>
         <tr>